 If everything works, is an electrical inspection necessary?

-Electrical installation condition reporting (formerely periodic inspection) comprises:
+Electrical installation condition reporting (formerly periodic inspection) comprises:

 Testing.
 The tests carried out consists of dead tests (power removed from the circuit) and live testing.
-With all the tests complete the requestor will know:
+With all the tests complete the requester will know:

 * If the earthing and bonding is satisfactory.